oils-for-unix/oils/doc/error-handling.md

 GNU [bash]($xref) fixes some of the problems, but **adds its own**, e.g. with respect to process subs, command subs, and assignment builtins.

-Oil fixes all the problems by adding new builtin commands, special variables, and global options.
+YSH fixes all the problems by adding new builtin commands, special variables, and global options.
 But you see a simple interface with `try` and `_status`.

-Let's review a few concepts before discussing Oil.
+Let's review a few concepts before discussing YSH.

 ### POSIX Shell